Developers can write and deploy their own programs to the Solana blockchain.

 Internally, programs have access to the 32KB memory region starting at virtual address 0x300000000 and may implement a custom heap based on the the program's specific needs.

-Programs support a limited subset of Rust's float operations, though they are highly discouraged due to the overhead involved.
-If a program attempts to use a float operation that is not supported, the runtime will report an unresolved symbol error.
+Programs support a limited subset of Rust's float operations, if a program attempts to use a float operation that is not supported, the runtime will report an unresolved symbol error.

 Program shared objects do not support writable shared data.
 Programs are shared between multiple parallel executions using the same shared read-only code and data.
 This means that developers should not include any static writable or global variables in programs.
 In the future a copy-on-write mechanism could be added to support writable data.

 The BPF instruction set does not support signed division.
 Adding a signed division instruction is a consideration.